Someone you love has died and now the holidays will never be the same. I’m sorry to put this so plainly, but it’s true and you need to acknowledge it.

-- Holiday dish: Choose your loved one’s favorite dish (or recipe) and make sure the dish is present at your celebration year after year.
-For example: my family makes “Autie’s beans”.
-Why are they “Autie’s beans”?
-I have no idea, I’m pretty sure they’re just green bean casserole.
+- Holiday Dish: Choose your loved one’s favorite dish (or recipe) and make sure the dish is present at your celebration year after year.
+For example, my family makes “Autie’s Beans”.
+Why are they “Autie’s Beans”?
+I have no idea, I’m pretty sure “Autie’s Beans” are just plain ole green bean casserole!

-- After dinner drinks: If the person who died wasn’t a part of the family celebration, start a tradition of meeting friends and family in the evening to remember the person who died over hot cocoa and eggnog.
+- After-Dinner Drinks: If the person who died wasn’t a part of the family celebration, start a tradition of meeting friends and family in the evening to remember the person who died over hot cocoa or eggnog.

-- Cookie recipe: This is my personal favorite, use your loved one’s recipe to make Christmas cookies.
-I used my mother’s recipe this year and shared them over Facebook with my far away family.
+- Cookie Recipe: This is my personal favorite: Use your loved one’s recipe to make Christmas cookies.
+I used my mother’s recipe this year and shared them on Facebook with my far-away family.

 This is an awesome idea that I saw here.
-Every year, lay a special tablecloth and fabric markers or sharpies.
-Ask holiday guests to write down their favorite holidays memories, especially those that involve family members who are no longer present.
+Every year, lay out a special tablecloth and fabric markers or sharpies.
+Ask holiday guests to write down their favorite holiday memories, especially those that involve family members who are no longer present.

-As a family, light a candle in the beginning of the holiday season and allow it to burn throughout.
-If you’re not comfortable with a real candle, use a fake candle or a special light up decoration.
+As a family, light a candle at the beginning of the holiday season and allow it to burn throughout.
+If you’re not comfortable with a real candle, use a fake candle or a special light-up decoration.

 On the night before the holiday or on the night of the holiday, gather everyone for a candle ceremony.
 Give everyone an unlit candle.
 The first person lights the first candle and shares a memory.
 They can share a memory of their deceased loved one(s), a memory from past holidays, or a time during the year when they felt their loved one’s presence—you decide (it’s your tradition after all)!
-After the first person shares their memory, they light the candle of the next person and that person shares a memory – so on and so forth.
-Once the last candle is lit, do something to close out the ceremony (for example: sing a song or say a prayer).
+After the first person shares their memory, they light the candle of the next person and that person shares a memory… and so on and so forth.
+Once the last candle is lit, do something to close out the ceremony (such as sing a song or say a prayer).

 If a blessing is traditionally said at any point during the holiday, add a lyric, quote, verse, poem, or saying that reminds you of your loved one.
 Choose something that really reflects your loved one, even if it’s silly or out of context.